-With financial support JICA, through its overseas office in Jordan, IDB, AFESD, and CAAS in collaboration with Jordan's NCARE, ICARDA conducted the course at ICARDA's offices in Amman, Jordan.
+With financial support from the Japan International Cooperation Agency (JICA), through its overseas office in Jordan, Islamic Development Bank (IDB), Arab Fund for Economic and Social Development (AFESD), and Chinese Academy of Agricultural Sciences (CAAS) in collaboration with the Jordan's National Center for Agricultural Research and Extension (NCARE), the International Center for Agricultural Research in the Dry Areas (ICARDA) conducted the course at ICARDA's offices in Amman, Jordan.
 The course included classroom lectures and discussions, as well as practical field and laboratory exercises.
-The lectures were given in English, and all course materials were provided as hardcopies as well as softcopies in the form of individual flash drives to the trainees.
+The lectures were given in English, and all course materials wereas provided as hardcopies as well as softcopies in the form of individual flash drives to the trainees.
 A certificate of attendance was awarded at the end of the course to each trainee.